lauslim12/provisions/README.md

 The project is structured like the following:

-- `dotfiles` contains my personal dotfiles configuration for Terminal.
+- `dotfiles` contains my personal dotfiles for Terminal.
 It also contains my Visual Studio Code settings.
 - `scripts` contains useful scripts for performing utility matters, such as updating Homebrew cleanly.
 - `setup` contains Ansible files in order to provision / setup a device for the first time.